esp-rs/book/src/overview/using-the-standard-library.md

 ## Chip Support

-In order for applications targeting `std` to be built for ESP devices, two things are required:
+For applications targeting `std` to be built for ESP devices, two things are required:

 1. LLVM/Clang support
 2. Support for the device in `esp-idf`